pagkly/Zed/Investopedia4/Urban Development Act Of 1970 Definition.md

 The Act also ran the Federal Experimental Housing Allowance Program, which began in 1973 and ended in 1979, involving more than 25,000 families in 12 metropolitan areas with some $170 million in subsidies to individual families.
 The idea was to see how best to improve housing conditions for low-income people by giving them vouchers to pay for market-rate housing rather than build new public housing.

-The Urban Institute concluded in the late 1970s that housing allowances “do not provide significant momentum towards most of the stated goals of HUD policy."
+The Urban Institute concluded in the late 1970s that housing allowances “do not provide significant [[Momentum|momentum]] towards most of the stated goals of HUD policy."
 Later policies had HUD providing subsidies directly to landlords through the Section 8 program, and building additional large public housing projects, an activity that has largely ended.

 Federal spending on housing is mostly geared toward wealthier people.
 A [2017 study by Apartment List](https://www.apartmentlist.com/rentonomics/imbalance-housing-aid-mortgage-interest-deduction-vs-section-8/) found the popular tax break called the [[mortgage interest deduction]](https://www.investopedia.com/terms/home-mortgage-interest.asp) (MID), cost the federal government $71 billion in 2015, more than double the $29 billion spent on Section 8 funding for low-income renters.
 In addition, over half of high-income households claim MID, while just 11% of low-income households receive subsidies of any kind for housing.